null-none/django-ipfs/README.md

 Configuration
 -------------

-By default `ipfs_storage` adds and pins content to an IPFS daemon running on localhost and returns URLs pointing to the public <https://ipfs.io/ipfs/> HTTP Gateway
+By default `django_ipfs.storage` adds and pins content to an IPFS daemon running on localhost and returns URLs pointing to the public <https://ipfs.io/ipfs/> HTTP Gateway

 To customise this, set the following variables in your `settings.py`: